restyled-io/restyled.io-static/content/docs/Migrating-to-GitHub-Actions.md

 ### Status

-Users used to see a `restyled` PR status, with our Avatar.
+Users used to see a `restyled` PR status, with our avatar.
 The _details_ link would go to the Restyled Pull Request (or the Job if there is none):

 ![Restyled App status](/img/hosted-restyled-status.png)